There’s No Financial Literacy Gender Gap Amongst 10-14-Year-Old’s!

 At first, we didn’t even respond to the #GirlMath meme!

-Then, we wondered what the experts say?
+Then, we wondered what the experts say.

-Which got us to thinking…
+This got us thinking…

 The money habits and beliefs we develop in childhood are incredibly stable – so helping kids develop productive ones in the first place, doesn’t only help them in real-time, it has tremendous future value.
 There’s a huge ripple effect!

-In 40 short years, the adoption of regular toothbrushing (after the second world war because soldiers brought the habit home to their families) moved oral cavities from an early onset childhood disease to a late-onset adult disease.
-Many of our grandparents had a full set of dentures.
-Most of our contemporaries hardly have any cavities!
-Thinking before buying is as easy-to-teach, powerful and therefore sticky as regular toothbrushing.
-Anyway you count it, 40 years is 129 years less than the 169 it’s reportedly going to take to close the money gender gap at present.
-So let’s put the pedal to the floor on this issue.
-We can begin by recognizing that when we’re still just kids, we all have way more in common, than not.
+Thinking before buying is as easy to teach, powerful, and therefore sticky as regular toothbrushing.
+Anyway, you count it: 40 years is 129 years less than the 169 years it’s reportedly going to take to close the money gender gap at present.
+So, let’s put the pedal to the floor on this issue.
+We can begin by recognizing that when we’re still just kids, we all have way more in common than not.

 To learn more, click on the green or pink buttons below.